gabmontes/not-pass/README.md

 - Better user experience than traditional "create user/pass, verify email and login" flows.
 - Instant user onboarding: user creation and login are a single verified step.
 - Easier to implement: no passwords will be leaked/compromised ever.

+## Technical notes

+The website is a [React](https://reactjs.org/) application that uses only functional components and hooks.
+It can be built and served through any static hosting mechanism.

+The API is an [Express](https://expressjs.com/) server that exposes the HTTP routes to login, logout, etc.
+It does not serve the website to demonstrate it can opperate completely independent of the UI.
+That allows other login flows from CLI tools, standalone applications, not only the website.

+The user's login status is stored in a server-side in-memory session.
+A Redis server or any other session store could be easily implemented.

+The server communicates the login/authorization through a [Socket.IO](https://socket.io) connection opened by the client.
+The server also sends emails using [Nodemailer](https://nodemailer.com) and a Gmail account.

+**The implementation is on purpose focused on simplicity and easy-to-follow code.**
+There are some edge cases not conisdered, checks not implemented and many security improvements that _must_ be done before using this approach on a real-world product.

 ## Run it locally